JonathanRys/auth-portal/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Application

-### Front-end
+## Front-end

-In the project directory, you can run:
+To install the project dependencies, in the project directory, run:

 ```console
 npm install
 ```

-to install the project dependencies.

 Then start the development server: